Why Mac keeps turning off and what you can do about it

 You can try and hunt down these apps manually.
 For example, you could go to the Applications folder and do some research on all of the apps you have installed to decide which one to delete.
 Alternatively, if you have noticed random Mac shuts after opening a particular app, you may choose to get rid of this specific application.

-Still, there is a more convenient way to uninstall suspicious apps, and it is CleanMyMac X I introduced earlier in the article.
-It comes with the Uninstaller tool that can do the job for you.
+Still, there is a more convenient way to uninstall suspicious apps, and it is CleanMyMac I introduced earlier in the article.
+It comes with the Uninstaller feature in its Applications tool that can do the job for you.
 More importantly, it removes all of the associated and leftover files, ensuring that no conflicting issues persist after deleting the app.
 Here's how to use it:

-1. Open CleanMyMac X and navigate to Uninstaller from the sidebar.
+1. Open CleanMyMac and navigate to Applications from the sidebar.

 10. Reinstall your macOS